 The route described below starts from the Holl Reservoir car park and goes in an anti-clockwise direction.
 Walking anti-clockwise has the advantage of going down rather than up the steep south side of West Lomond, although what was just feint path amongst the heather is becoming well trodden nowadays.

-Terrain: Tracks, surfaced paths and rough hill paths
+- Terrain: Tracks, surfaced paths and trodden hill paths

 From the Holl Reservoir car park, head south back down the road to the crossroads and turn left towards the dam.
 Follow the road along the dam and past the Scottish Water premises.
 Then follow the track upwards through the woods.
 Once out of the wood the next landmark is Balgothrie Farm.
 Walk round the left side of the farm and pick up the path going round Ballo Reservoir keeping the reservoir to your left.
 Just before the fishing hut, the path turns right and heads upwards across grassy fields to join the public road.
 Turn right and walk down the road passing Wester Glasslie Farm on your right.
 Look for a stile on your left on the corner.
 Cross the stile and cross the field aiming for the marker post on the hillock.
 The path is more obvious after this.
 You will need to leave the path when you see the limekiln to your left and aim for the gate/stile to the left of the lime kiln at the foot of East Lomond.